obvonage/deved-platform/content/blog/en/create-a-static-site-using-vitepress-for-beautiful-help-documentation.md

 ## A Primer on VitePress

 VitePress is [VuePress'](https://vuepress.vuejs.org/) little brother, and it is built on top of [Vite](https://vitejs.dev/).
 For those that don't know, Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects, so it might make sense to pair it with a static site generator such as VitePress.
 One of the original problems with VuePress was that it was a Webpack app, and it took a lot of time to spin up a dev server for just a simple doc.
-VitePress solves these problems with nearly instant server start, an on-demand compilation that only compiles the page being served, and lightning-fast HMR.
+VitePress solves these problems with a nearly instant server start, an on-demand compilation that only compiles the page being served, and lightning-fast HMR.
 Let's get started!

 ## Starting From Zero to a Working Static Site